6 tips to save for a deposit while renting

-Do you have multiple accounts for an emergency fund, day-to-day living, bills and savings?
-It can be hard to keep track of what money is available for your deposit if it isn’t separated.
-By opening a high interest savings account, you can keep all the money for your deposit in one place.
-You can also easily see how your money is growing each month.
+Do you have multiple accounts for emergency funds, day-to-day living, bills and savings?
+It can be hard to keep track of the money available for your deposit if it isn’t separated from the rest of your cash.
+By opening a high interest savings account, you can keep all the money for your deposit in one place, and easily see it growing each month.

 Get rid of unnecessary expenses

-If you are serious about buckling down and saving for a sufficient deposit soon, then you will need to start slashing unnecessary expenses.
-Of course there are some expenses you can avoid, such as rent and groceries, but there are others that can be avoided.
+If you are serious about buckling down and saving for a sufficient deposit, you will need to start slashing unnecessary expenses.
+Of course there are some expenses you can’t avoid, such as rent and groceries, but there are others that can be avoided.

 For example, day-to-day expenses such as your morning coffee or café lunch could be reduced or stopped altogether.
 Consider changing phone plans, particularly if you never go near the monthly limit.
-If you have Foxtel, ask yourself if you really need it- you are paying for a lot of channels you may not need.
+If you have Foxtel, ask yourself if you really need it - you may be paying for a lot of channels you don’t watch.

 Have a look back through your monthly bank statements and see how you spend your money.
-You may find there are monthly memberships you forgot about and no longer need.
+You may find there are monthly memberships and subscriptions you forgot about and no longer use.

 Move back home